U.S. says Palestinian-American killed by Israeli forces

 Palestinians fear the visits, along with the moving-in of dozens of Israeli settlers to homes in a crowded Arab district in the shadow of the holy compound, aim to deepen Israel's claim to the city as its eternal and indivisible capital.

-Palestinians want East Jerusalem, which was captured by Israel in a 1967 war and later annexed in a move not recognized internationally, for the capital of a future state.
+Palestinians want East Jerusalem, which was captured by Israel in a 1967 war and later annexed in a move not recognised internationally, for the capital of a future state.

 On Wednesday, a Jewish baby girl was killed and eight people were hurt when a Palestinian man slammed his car into pedestrians at a Jerusalem light railway stop on Wednesday, in what police described as a deliberate attack.
 The driver was shot dead.